2025 Tennessee First-Time Homebuyer Programs and Loans

 Understanding Tennessee first-time homebuyer down payment assistance

 One of the typical challenges facing first-time homebuyers is coming up with a down payment.
 In Tennessee, there are several types of assistance that can help.
+Out of the 26 downpayment assistance (DPA) programs in Tennessee, about 96% of them had available funding as of the fourth quarter of 2024, according to Down Payment Resource’s homeownership program index.

 Deferred second mortgage

 A deferred second mortgage is an additional lien on your home.
-It provides funds upfront to help cover closing costs and/or the down payment.
+It provides funds up front to help cover closing costs and/or the down payment.
 It’s repaid when the home is sold or refinanced.

 Forgivable second mortgage